TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.25.md

 ---

-And when he is come, he findeth it swept and garnished.
+When he returns, he finds it swept and put in order.